 \subsection{Related Works}

-In the section, we introduce three streams of literature related to our paper: network revenue management (NRM) with known demand function, revenue management (RM) with demand learning, and fairness in operations management.
+In this section, we introduce three streams of literature related to our paper: network revenue management (NRM) with a known demand function, revenue management (RM) with demand learning, and fairness and resource-consumption balancing in operations management.
 And we discuss how our paper is appropriately placed into contemporary literature by giving comparisons with closely-related existing works.

 \textbf{NRM with known demand function.} A large body of the price-based network revenue management literature focuses on the case in which the seller knows the underlying demand function in advance.
 And it is known that the optimal pricing policy of this case can be computed using dynamic programming (DP).
 However, the well-known curse of dimensionality of DP makes the optimal pricing policy computationally intractable.
-As a result, many works in the literature have investigated on developing algorithms that are computationally efficient with a superior revenue performance.
-The seminal work by \cite{gallego1994optimal,gallego1997multiproduct} proposed a simple but powerful heuristics.
+As a result, many works in the literature have investigated developing algorithms that are computationally efficient with a superior revenue performance.
+The seminal work by \cite{gallego1994optimal,gallego1997multiproduct} proposed simple but powerful heuristics.
 Specifically, they solve the optimal price of the fluid approximation model which is a deterministic analog of the DP and choose a static price every time.
 And their approach achieves an $\O(\sqrt{T})$ regret. \cite{jasin2014reoptimization} introduced an improvement to the static pricing policy by resolving the static price periodically according to the remaining inventory, and attained $\O(\log T)$ regret bound.
 Recently, \cite{wang2022constant} proved that the resolving heuristics can achieve $\O(1)$ regret as compared to the optimal policy of the DP.